Lauraspin/spin-analysis-material-py-snte/README.md

 ## 📌 Notes

-- The original data is experimental.
-If sharing publicly, consider using dummy or anonymized data.
+- Due to confidentiality reasons, the original data used in this project is not available.
+However, the analysis scripts are fully functional and structured to work with similarly formatted data.
 - The 3D plotting code was exploratory and is not the focus of this repository.

 ## 👩‍🔬 Author